HCL-TECH-SOFTWARE/digital-experience/docs/get_started/download/software_licensing_portal/configure_entitlement_checks/user_session_reporting_tool_non_kubernetes.md

 ## Running the User Session Reporting Tool

 ### Generating user session data usage in metrics format
 To generate the user session data usage in metrics format, the report must include session data that has been encrypted for each user session.
-You can find the `deploymentId` in the MyHCLSoftware portal after clicking the deployment card in the URL.
+You can find the `deploymentId` in the My HCLSoftware portal after clicking the deployment card in the URL.
 For example, in `https://my.hcltechsw.com/deployments/pzneck8m` the `deploymentID` is `pzneck8m`.

 The tool is packaged as an executable JAR file.
 Execute the tool by using the following parameters: